nordnet/cordova-universal-links-plugin/README.md

 8. Email yourself a link that need's to be tested.

   For example, `https://bnc.lt/a2Be/somepage.html`.
 As you can see, link constructed from hostname and path component, specified in `apple-app-site-association` file.
+This link may not even lead to the real page, it doesn't matter.
+It's only purpose is to open the app.

-  As a result - application should be launched.
+  Now click on your link.
+Application should be launched.
 If not - check all the steps above.
 Also, check your provisioning profiles in Xcode.

-### Links for additional documentation
+### Additional documentation links

 **Android:**
 - [Enable Deep Linking on Android](https://developer.android.com/training/app-indexing/deep-linking.html)